blackjackshellac/eclipse/README.md

 ### Requirements

 Make sure gpaste-client is installed, and the daemon is running.
+For encryption support you also need openssl to be install.
 For example, on Fedora,

 ```
 $ sudo dnf install gpaste gpaste-ui gpaste-libs openssl
 ...
 $ gpaste-client daemon-reexec
-$ gsettings set org.gnome.GPaste track-changes true
-$ gsettings get org.gnome.GPaste track-changes
-true
 ```

 ### Installation